adyanth/cloudflare-operator/docs/getting-started.md

 To create a ClusterTunnel, we need to store Cloudflare credentials in a Secret.
 Follow the steps below.

 1. Create a Secret containing Cloudflare credentials.
 More information on what these tokens do are [provided here](#cloudflare-tokens).
+We create the Secret in the operator namespace for using ClusterTunnels.

     ```bash
-    kubectl create secret generic cloudflare-secrets --from-literal CLOUDFLARE_API_TOKEN=<api-token> --from-literal CLOUDFLARE_API_KEY=<api-key>
+    kubectl -n cloudflare-operator-system create secret generic cloudflare-secrets --from-literal CLOUDFLARE_API_TOKEN=<api-token> --from-literal CLOUDFLARE_API_KEY=<api-key>
     ```

 2. Create a ClusterTunnel Resource using `kubectl apply -f clustertunnel.yaml`.